-Visit the Borroloola Police Station Museum for a fascinating insight into the local history.
+The Borroloola Police Station Museum offers a fascinating insight into the local history.
 The police station was constructed in 1886 when Borroloola was a significant river port and drovers’ camp.

 The building now houses a small district museum, which tells many stories of occupation, administration and mining in the Gulf region.
-The museum is open to the public from May to September each year.
+The museum is open to the public all year round.

 Carpark Family Friendly History & Heritage International National Trust National Trust Non Smoking Public Toilet